LeidenUniversityLibrary/cds-lab-homepage/README.md

 When the site is built, the HTML output is written to the `./site/` directory by default.
 We currently deploy the website by `rsync`ing to the right directory on the web server.

+Alternatively, we can use `mkdocs gh-deploy`.
+This command builds the site and stores the output on the `rendered` branch and pushes the branch to the remote (i.e. GitHub).
+Then, on the server, we can `git pull` the `rendered` branch and copy the files to the web directory.